cartant/ts-snippet/README.md

 When using `ts-snippet` with AVA or tape, the import should specify the specific subdirectory so that the appropriate assertions are configured and the assertions count towards the test runner's plan.

-Using the tape-specfic import and terse assertions, tests would look something like this:
+Using the tape-specific import and terse assertions, tests would look something like this:

 ```ts
 import * as tape from "tape";